 A 4-digit produce label code starting with a 4 means it is ‘conventionally’ grown. (these can also start with a 3 but mostly 4’s are used.)
 (For example 4931).
 This was grown with the use of pesticides and chemicals and could be genetically modified.
 Unfortunately, there are no laws forcing GMO products to show themselves with an 8 PLU code here in the US.
 So while an 8 absolutely tells you it is GMO, a GMO product does NOT have to label itself with an 8.
 So a lot of these ‘starting with a 4 or 3’ Conventional Produce Code Fruits and Veggies could also be GMO.

 Organic Produce Code

-A 5-digit produce label code starting with the number 9 it is organically grown produce (for example 95632).
+A 5-digit produce label code starting with the number 9 is organically grown produce (for example 95632).
 This means it is grown without the use of pesticides, and to the standards of the USDA’s organic label.
-This is your best bet for avoiding chemicals, pesticides and genetically modified foods.
-This organic produce code is what I try to go for whenever possible, I have my little rules on which produce absolutely has to be organic and which I will go conventional on.
+This is your best bet for avoiding chemicals, pesticides, and genetically modified foods.
+This organic produce code is what I try to go for whenever possible.

 My 3 easy tips to help you remember this

 “8 I hate” – For the GMO products that start with the number 8 that you do not want in your body.

 “4 is a bore” – For the conventionally grown produce that I’d like to avoid but could settle for.
 With certain vegetables and fruits, it’s alright to buy conventional if organic isn’t an option for you.

 “9 is mine” (Could also go for “9 is Divine”, depending on how fancy you’re feeling).
 This is the organically grown produce that I want in my cart and on my dinner table.